skalthoff/Jellify/CONTRIBUTING.md

 ##### Setup

 - Clone this repository
-- Run `yarn install` to install `npm` packages
+- Run `bun install` to install `npm` packages

 ##### Running

-- Run `yarn start` to start the dev server
+- Run `bun start` to start the dev server
 - Open the `android` folder with Android Studio
   - _Android Studio should automatically grab the "Run Configurations" and initialize Gradle_
 - Run either on a device or in the simulator

 ##### Building

-- To create a build, run `yarn fastlane:android:build` to use fastlane to compile an `.apk` for all architectures
+- To create a build, run `bun fastlane:android:build` to use fastlane to compile an `.apk` for all architectures
 - Alternatively, run `cd android; ./gradlew assembleRelease` to use Gradle to compile an `.apk`

 #### References